dream-num/univer/CONTRIBUTING-FACADE.md

 }
 ```

+## Specifications & Requirements

+TODO @weird94

 ## Documentation

 It is strongly suggested to add documentation for your code [here](https://github.com/dream-num/univer.ai/tree/dev/packages/community/src/content/docs/guides/sheet/facade).
 Please refer to our [documentation repo](https://github.com/dream-num/docs) for more guidance.

+## Deprecation Notice

+`@univerjs/facade` and `@univerjs-pro/facade` are deprecated and will be removed in future versions.
+Please refer to our [official website](https://docs.univer.ai/en-US/guides/sheets/getting-started/facade) for more information.